UncleBill/prism.vim/readme.md

 # prism.vim

-`prism.vim` sets colorscheme basing on your working directory, and helps you distinguish a specific Vim instance among multiple ones from window previewer.
+`prism.vim` sets colorscheme basing on your working directory, to help you distinguish a specific Vim instance among multiple ones from window previewer.
 It is like [peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) for VSCode.